twg/frontend-scaffolding/readme.md

 The grid system is inspired by the [CSS Wizardry Grid](https://github.com/csswizardry/csswizardry-grids).
 The following changes have been made:

-- adheres to the TWG BEM naming convention
+- adheres to the TWG BEM naming convention (single and double dashes, no underscores, camelCase)
 - variable gutter sizes based on breakpoints
 - no markup or wordspacing fix needed
 - includes an extra `large` breakpoint by default